Winds-AI/Frontend-development-mcp-tools/FUTURE_PLANS.md

-If you are interested in the future of this project, please go to https://windsurf.canny.io/feature-requests, search for these requests, and upvote them.
+#### If you are interested in the future of this project, please go to [https://windsurf.canny.io/feature-requests](https://windsurf.canny.io/feature-requests), search for these requests and upvote them so we can build upon this tool more.

 Feature Requests:

 - Show memories retrieved based on prompt
 - Switch the tool flow from predefined tools to code execution tool
 - Add custom model selection for tool call
-- Please add a analyze image toolcall
 - Prompt field is resetted
 - Add a wait time tool call that has a check button to continue when I see fit